E-RYT 200, RYT 500, YACEP, RCYT

 But I referred to you as a "she/they" and you didn't correct me!

-If I am in a space where correction is appropriate and safe, I am so grateful when my spouse or kids jump in with a correction- it takes the weight off of me and puts me in a less vulnerable position.
-If you know the pronoun(s) someone uses publicly, you can ask them privately if they are ok with you correcting other people if you overhear mistakes.
-I know I, personally, would LOVE to have someone else on my side.
+If I am in a space where correction is appropriate and safe, I am so grateful when people who know me jump in with a correction- it takes the weight off of me and puts me in a less vulnerable position.
+If you know someone's correct pronoun/gender and you overhear a mistake- you can ask them privately if they are ok with you correcting other people.
+I know I, personally, LOVE knowing there is someone else on my side.

 And remember, not all people are out with their pronouns/gender in all parts of their life (for lots of reasons), so make sure to get their OK first!